 CHEM-C 384 Biochemistry (3 cr.)
 P: CHEM-C 341 with a minimum grade of C-.
 P or C: CHEM-C 342 or equivalent.
 BIOL-K 101 or equivalent recommended.
 Summer.
 Biochemistry covering the fundamentals of the chemistry of life including biomolecule structure and function, the dependence of biological processes on chemical and physical principles, and pathways of carbohydrate and fatty acid metabolism.
 Recommended for pre-professional students.
 Course meets requirements for preprofessional students requiring a biochemistry course.

-CHEM-C 409 Chemical Research (1-3 cr.)
-P: Junior or senior standing and consent of instructor.
+CHEM-C 409 Chemical Research (0-3 cr.)
 Every semester, time arranged.
 Chemical or literature research with a report.
 Can be elected only after consultation with research advisor and approval of program.
-May be taken for a total of 10 credit hours, which count toward graduation.
-A minimum of three (3) credit hours may be used to satisfy the advanced chemical elective in the Bachelor of Science in Chemistry degree program.
+A minimum of 3cr. may be used to satisfy the advanced chemical elective in the BS Chemistry program.
+May be taken for a total of 10cr., which count toward graduation.

-CHEM-C 410 Principles of Chemical Instrumentation
+CHEM-C 410 Principles of Chemical Instrumentation (3 cr.)

-(3 cr.)
 P: CHEM-C 310 and CHEM-C 361 with a minimum grade of C in each course.
 P or C: CHEM-C 362.
 Fall.
 Modern methods of instrumental analysis, including spectroscopy, chromatography, and electrochemistry.